TeresaWehmeier/kickstarter_analysis/README.md

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Outcomes_vs_Goals.png" width="60%" height="40%">

 ### Analysis of Outcomes Based on Launch Date
 Using the charts and tables below, launch date trends were evaluated.
-The most successful launch dates for the theater category were in May and June.
+The most successful launch dates for the theater category were in May and June; however, May, June, July and August all experienced similar failed outcome numbers.
 Least successful launch dates occurred in December.
-Further analysis based on the campaign's country of origin shows the U.S. had the most theater campaigns, with Great Britain next highests at 39% of the U.S. number; however, Great Britain experiences much higher campaign success rates than the U.S.
+Analysis based on the campaign's country of origin shows the U.S. had the most theater campaigns, with Great Britain next highests at 39% of the U.S. number; however, Great Britain experiences much higher campaign success rates than the U.S.

 #### Graph of theater outcomes based on launch: